pinksynth/lydian-lang/README.md

-# sammy-lang-cpp
+# lydian-lang

-An attempt to implement the sammy-lang language in C++ using LLVM.
+An attempt to implement the lydian-lang language in C++ using LLVM.

 ## Building